lambders/fantasy-map-generator/README.md

 Using Generative Adversarial Networks (GANs) to produce awesome looking fantasy maps

 ## Overview
-The overall network architecture is inspired by the Progressive Growing of GANs paper, but modified and simplified.
+The overall network architecture is inspired by DCGAN, with a few tweaks.
 The main entrypoint for training is at `main.py`.
 Run with the `-h` flag if you'd like a detailed overview of the possible command-line options.

 Some sample commands:
 ```